algolia/algoliasearch-custom-algolia-magento-2/README.md

 ## Installation

-The template module can be installed via Manually:
+The template module can be installed Manually:

 ```sh
 $ cd /path/to/your/magento2/directory/app/code